The Homesman

 The Homesman competed for the Palme d'Or in the main competition section at the 2014 Cannes Film Festival and got a North American limited release on November 14, 2014, by Roadside Attractions.
 The Homesman has received mostly positive reviews from critics.
 Rotten Tomatoes gave the film a rating of 81%.

-The title refers to the task of taking immigrants back home, which was typically a man's job.
+The title refers to the task of taking emigrants back home, which was typically a man's job.

 Plot

-In 1854, Mary Bee Cuddy, a 31-year-old unmarried teacher from New York, came to the Midwest for more opportunities.
+In 1854, Mary Bee Cuddy, a 31-year-old unmarried teacher from New York, came to the Great Plains for more opportunities.
 In the small farming community of Loup in the Nebraska Territory she owns sizable property and is financially secure.
-Though she seems strong and independent, she suffers from depression and feels isolated.
+Though she seems strong and independent, she has depression and feels isolated.
 She invites her neighbor Bob Giffen for dinner and proposes marriage, but he turns her down, saying she is plain-looking and too bossy.
 He leaves to find a wife back east.

 After a harsh winter, three women in the community show signs of prairie madness.
 Arabella Sours has lost three children to diphtheria, and Gro Svendsen, a Danish immigrant in an abusive marriage, breaks down after her mother dies.
 Theoline Belknap kills her own child after a poor harvest.
 Reverend Dowd calls upon one of their husbands to escort the women east to the Lady's Aid Society Methodist Church in Hebron, Iowa, which cares for the mentally ill.
 Theoline's husband Vester refuses to participate in the lottery to decide who will escort the women; Cuddy takes his place, and the lot falls on her.

 While preparing for the trip, Cuddy encounters George Briggs, a claim jumper, who has been left on horseback with a noose around his neck for stealing Bob Giffen's land in his absence.
 Scared to make the trip alone, she frees him, on the condition that he helps escort the women.
 He immediately casts doubt on the job and insists he be free to abandon her at any time.
 To persuade him, Cuddy tells him she will mail $300 to await his arrival in Iowa, but she secretly keeps it with her.

 The group crosses paths with hostile Pawnee.
 Briggs bribes them by giving up Cuddy's horse.
 Later, Arabella is kidnapped.
 Briggs gives chase, and the two men scuffle before Arabella kills her kidnapper.
-Eventually, the group reaches the grave of an 11-year-old girl which has been desecrated by Indians.
+Eventually, the group reaches the grave of an 11-year-old girl which has been dug up by wolves.
 Cuddy insists they stop and restore it, but Briggs vows to push on, so Cuddy stays behind, saying she will catch up with them.
 After restoring the grave, Cuddy sets out on horseback but loses her way.
 After riding all night she finds herself back at the grave and realizes she has gone in a circle.